 Tapestry prides itself on having high academic standards and strong habits of work.
 We recognize that student comes first in Student-Athlete.
 Tapestry student-athletes are expected to maintain a 65% or better in all of their courses.
-At the start of the season, all student-athletes are placed on academic probation.
-Academic probation is a 5-week grace period were all student-athletes are expected to bring their grade in all courses to a 65% or better.
+At the start of the season, all student-athletes rosters will be checked for passing grades and HOW grades will also be considered.
+All student-athletes are expected to bring their grades up and show improvement in all courses to a 65% or better.
 This will be based on the current grades in Powerschool.
-At the end of the grace period, any students who have not met the 65% standard in two or more classes will be place in the weekly check-in program.